 After a long, hard day at the office sometimes you need something sweet to pick you up.
 Or maybe you’re hosting a dinner party and want to pass around some delicious candy for dessert.
 Did you know candy and wine make for perfect flavor pairings?
 From white chocolate to sour candies, your favorite sweet treats can be elevated to a delicious, adult dessert, and you don’t have to be a sommelier to get the flavor matrix down right.

-If you’re looking for the perfect wine and candy flavor pairing, try one of these:
+If you’re looking for the perfect candy wine flavor pairing, try one of these:

 - Creamy Milk Chocolate Candies with a Pinot Noir